 - MSA opened in 2003 with a Specialized Secondary Program Grant from the State of California, which partially funded the programs, materials for operation and administration.

-- The nonprofit organization, Marin School of the Arts Foundation (MSAF) was subsequently formed to fill the funding gap and provide needed operating funds for programs, teaching resources and facility upgrades.
-Funding resources include the Family Giving Campaign, corporate and foundation grants, and the Business Partner Campaign (formed in 2013-14), as well as annual fundraising activities and events.
-MSAF, on average, needs to raise $400,000 to cover needed program expenses.
+- The nonprofit organization, Marin School of the Arts Foundation (MSAF) was subsequently formed to fill the funding gap between program costs and funds provided by the Novato Unified School District.
+The Foundation works with a Board of Director to provide needed operating funds for programs, teaching resources and equipment and instrument upgrades.
+Funding resources include the Annual Giving Campaign, corporate and foundation grants, and the Business Partner Campaign (formed in 2013-14), as well as annual fundraising activities and events.
+MSAF, on average, needs to raise $400,000 each school year to cover needed program expenses.

 - The Novato Unified School District provides funding for school facilities, most teacher salaries and basic classroom support.

-- MSA relies extensively upon Family Giving Campaign (FGC) contributions for each student to help provide for the quality education our students need and deserve.
-The generosity of parents has been key to making the programs successful.
+- MSA relies extensively upon Annual Giving Campaign (AGC) contributions for each student to help provide for the quality education our students need and deserve.
+The generosity of parents and student families has been key to making MSA programs successful.

 - Voluntary contributions can be made in one payment or spread over the academic year.
-The MSAF Family Giving Campaign has set a goal of $225,000 for the 2015-16 year.
-Contributions to the FGC can be made online or downloading the 2016-17 FGC form, which can be mailed or dropped off at the MSA office.
-Contributions can be increased by participating in your company’s matching gift program.
+The MSAF Annual Giving Campaign has set a goal of $2oo,000 for the 2017-18 year.
+Contributions to the FGC can be made online and can be increased by participating in your company’s matching gift program.
 Find out if your company offers a match here.

-- The Family Giving Campaign contribution is requested at the beginning of each school year and IS NOT a requirement for a student to attend MSA.
+- An Annual Giving Campaign contribution of $750 per MSA student is requested at the beginning of each school year.
+Participation IS NOT a requirement for a student to attend MSA.

-- When looking at comparable private arts programs, MSA is far less costly than a private school.
-A monthly contribution to the Family Giving Campaign is the average equivalent of one private tutoring or arts lesson.
+- When looking at comparable private arts education programs, MSA is far less costly than a private school.
+A monthly contribution to the Annual Giving Campaign is the average equivalent of one private tutoring or arts lesson.

 MSA Foundation Expenditures